MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 <center><img src="/img/lake-formation/07.png" /></center><br/>

-Next you need to grant access to your role to be able to select from the table
+Next you need to grant access to your role to be able to select from the table:

 <center><img src="/img/lake-formation/08.png" /></center><br/>

+This is quite powerful feature as it enables the administrator of each account's lake to have full control over access to that lake.
+That also applies to resources that shared from other accounts.

 ## Testing the access in the consumer account